monarin/psana-nersc/psdaq/readme.md

 These procmgrs are talking to each other to identify tasks that need to be performed.

 ## Daq Control
 Running a Daq control on each platform requires the use of a .cnf file.
+Examples of the cnf file are in lcls2/psdaq/psdaq/cnf.
 Procmgr reads configuration in the file to identify several things including:
 - User details for accessing the database
 - GUI selections (i.e. turnning on by adding a line)
 ```